USDA-FSEPRU/FS19C-commensal-Ecoli/README.md

 | [scripts](https://github.com/k39ajdM2/Notebook/tree/main/scripts) | Scripts used in data analysis on HPC (Ceres) or locally (RStudio) |

 ## **General Pipeline**
-1. Assemble short read sequences (Illumina) with BBMap and spades
+1. Assemble short read sequences (Illumina) with BBMap and spades.
-2. Fetch STEC genomes from NCBI (RefSeq)
-3. Determine how closely related isolates are using mash and MDS (in R)
+2. Determine how closely related isolates are using mash and visualize with MDS (in R).
+3. Fetch STEC genomes from NCBI (RefSeq).
-4. Run gifrop to annotate with prokka and analyze pan-genomes of commensal E. coli and STEC with roary.
+4. Run gifrop to 1) annotate with prokka and 2) conduct pan-genome analysis of commensal E. coli and STEC with roary.
+5. Run DRAM as a second method to annotate and distill carbon/sugar utilization pathways of interest that are in STEC and thus also in commensal E. coli.
+This tool is relatively new and was developed with the goal of finding metabolic networks in metagenomes (relevant to this project).
+The authors showed DRAM had higher resolution annotation than prokka, so we are trying it out.
+The tool also generates neat plots of metabolic pathways present/absent in isolates.
-5. Identify metabolic pathways of interest in STECs that are also present in commensal E. coli (DRAM, BioCyc, blast) to find candidate commensal E. coli isolates.
+6. Interproscan: GO term enrichment using roary output (and DRAM?) to identify carbon/sugar utilization pathways of interest present in STEC that are present in commensal E. coli.
-6. Interproscan: GO term enrichment using roary output
+7. Identify candidate commensal E. coli for further study.